deeplearning4j/deeplearning4j/docs/datavec/templates/readers.md

 ## Why readers?

-Readers help users iterate over a dataset in storage.
-The usefulness of readers beyond individual entries in a dataset: what if you wanted to train a text generator on a corpus?
+Readers iterate records from a dataset in storage and load the data into DataVec.
+The usefulness of readers beyond individual entries in a dataset includes: what if you wanted to train a text generator on a corpus?
 Or programmatically compose two entries together to form a new record?
 Reader implementations are useful for complex file types or distributed storage mechanisms.

-Readers return `Writable` classes that describe each entry in a dataset.
+Readers return `Writable` classes that describe each column in a `Record`.
 These classes are used to convert each record to a tensor/ND-Array format.

 ## Usage